-QUESTION: I seen books and other people play the G chord many different ways.
+QUESTION: I have seen books and other people play the G chord many different ways.
 Which is the best way to play it?

-Now for more thorough useful answer.
+Now for a more thorough useful answer.

 If you’ve been paying attention to my blog posts and my free videos you’ll see me use a few forms of the G chord.
 I usually use most often the three finger G that includes my pinky because I find it one of the most versatile forms of G.

-If you’ve enrolled in my guitar course Real Guitar Awesomeness you either will find out (or have already found out) that I teach five different forms of the open G chord.
+If you’ve enrolled in my guitar course Real Guitar Success you either will find out (or have already found out) that I teach five different forms of the open G chord.
 None of them are right or wrong.
 They all have a use depending on the situation.
 In this post I’ll show you the five forms that I use and explain a little about when I find them useful.